Pondering John 11:38-53.

 The chief priests and Pharisees recognized that their status and power were at risk.
 So they began passionately plotting to kill Jesus.

-However, they would never be able to kill the powerful foreshadowing we see of Jesus’ approaching death and resurrection.
-We also have reassurance of our resurrection from the grave one day and stepping into His marvelous light.
+However, they would never be able to kill the victory fulfilled through Jesus’ death and resurrection.
+We now live with reassurance of our resurrection from the grave on the day we step into His marvelous light.

 Questions to ponder: